mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 100%|███████████████████████████████████████████████████████████████████████████████████████████| 4.24k/4.24k [00:00<00:00, 11.0kB/s]
 ```

-To view the published package, go to your project's **Packages & Registries** page.
+To view the published package, go to your project's **Packages & Registries**
+page.

-If you did not use a `.pypirc` file to define your repository source,
+If you didn't use a `.pypirc` file to define your repository source, you can
-you can publish to the repository with the authentication inline:
+publish to the repository with the authentication inline:

 ```shell
 TWINE_PASSWORD=<personal_access_token or deploy_token> TWINE_USERNAME=<username or deploy_token_username> python3 -m twine upload --repository-url https://gitlab.example.com/api/v4/projects/<project_id>/packages/pypi dist/*
 ```

-If you did not follow the steps on this page, ensure your package was
+If you didn't follow the steps on this page, ensure your package was properly
-properly built, and that you [created a PyPI package with `setuptools`](https://packaging.python.org/tutorials/packaging-projects/).
+built, and that you [created a PyPI package with `setuptools`](https://packaging.python.org/tutorials/packaging-projects/).

 You can then upload your package by using the following command: